kenken64/NUSISS-DevOpsEng/workshop/workshop3.md

 git clone https://github.com/<your username>/StackAnnotation
 ```

-3. Go to Jenkins, configure a new freestyle job
+3. Go to Jenkins, configure a new freestyle job as per the screenshot.
+Name your job item as "StackAnnotation_your initial"

 <br>
 <img style="float: center;" src="./screens/jenkinsci7.png">